eeshawn11/eeshawn11/README.md

 ## Hi there 👋

-I am a full-time Data Science Immersive graduate from General Assembly Singapore and excited to join the data community.
+I am a Data Science Immersive graduate from General Assembly Singapore and new to the data community!
 Coming from a Hospitality background, this has been quite a major shift in my career trajectory, but I've been fully enjoying my time picking up new skills like Python and SQL as I navigate my way thorugh these uncharted waters.

 <a href="https://www.linkedin.com/in/shawn-sing/" target="_blank" rel="noopener noreferrer"><img src="./linkedin_original.svg" alt="LinkedIn Logo" height="18"/></a> Happy to connect on LinkedIn, and also currently in search of a job. \**hint hint*\* :wink: